foxfriends/smarttab.kak/README.md

 # smarttab.kak
 ![license](https://img.shields.io/github/license/andreyorst/smarttab.kak.svg)

-**smarttab.kak** is a plugin for [Kakoune](https://github.com/mawww/kakoune) editor.
+**smarttab.kak** is a plugin for the editor  [Kakoune](https://github.com/mawww/kakoune).
-It provides three different ways of handling indentation and alignment with tab key.
+It provides three different ways for handling indentation and alignment with the tab key.

 ## Installation